Dance Dance Revolution Disney Mix: Arcade

 The arcade release of Disney's Rave was historically available at a few Walt Disney Parks and Resorts locations, including Disneyland in Anaheim, California (at Innoventions) and Walt Disney World in Lake Buena Vista, Florida (at Innoventions West and Tomorrowland) The parks also carried other dance games which would eventually replace Disney's Rave, and conversely, Disney's Rave is also available at non-Disney locations.

 Console

 The PlayStation version was the only version officially released outside Japan.
 The non-Japanese versions had slightly different song lists and included an unlockable "Maniac" difficulty level that could be reached once "Basic" and "Trick" difficulties were completed for each song.
-A Game Boy version of the game was also released in Japan.
+A Game Boy Color version of the game was also released in Japan.

 Plug and play

-Konami partnered with Majesco Entertainment to release Dance Dance Revolution Disney Mix as a plug and play TV game with dance pad on December 12, 2006.
+Konami partnered with Majesco to release Dance Dance Revolution Disney Mix as a plug and play TV game with dance pad on December 12, 2006.
 It was originally sold exclusively at Walt Disney Parks and Resorts.
 The 8-bit video game is single-player only, with Arcade and Free Play modes, and is built into the basic dance pad.
 The song list is limited to nine chiptune renditions of Disney music.
 The game requires four AA batteries and uses built-in composite cables to connect to a television.